-He is member of IEEE and a Fellow of the Optical Society of America and the International Society for Optics and Photonics, or SPIE, and he served as the holography associate editor for Applied Optics.
-He recently served as the co-chair of the SPIE holography working group.
+He is member of IEEE and a fellow of the Optical Society (OSA) and SPIE, the international society for optics and photonics.
+He served as the holography associate editor for Applied Optics, and recently served as the co-chair of the SPIE holography working group.

 - PhD: electrical engineering, Stanford University, 1986

 - MS: optical engineering, University of Rochester, 1977